Bayesian Quantile Regression with Subset Selection: A Decision Analysis Perspective: Introduction

 Quantile regression estimates the functional relationship between covariates and specific percentiles of a response variable.
 In linear quantile regression, the $\tau$th conditional quantile for a random variable $Y$ is modeled as a function of $p$-dimensional predictors $\boldsymbol x$ via

-(see Section~\ref{sec-nl} for the nonlinear case).
+(a nonlinear version is in Section~\ref{sec-nl}).
 Estimated across $\tau$, the coefficients $\boldsymbol{\beta}(\tau)$ summarize how the covariates affect not only the location, but also the shape of the response distribution $Y \mid \boldsymbol{x}$.
 The unique insight from linear quantile regression comes from identifying predictors with \emph{heterogeneous} effects $\beta_{j}(\tau) \neq \beta_{j}(\tau')$ for some $\tau \neq \tau'$.
-For instance, when analyzing education data (see Sections~\ref{appmotivate}~and~\ref{realdat}), it is important not only to identify the factors that impact educational outcomes, but also to determine whether those effects are different for low-, medium, or high-achieving students.
+This capability is essential when the covariates affect higher order moments or other distributional features of $Y \mid \boldsymbol{x}$.
+For instance, when analyzing education data (see Section~\ref{realdat}), it is important not only to identify the factors that impact educational outcomes, but also to determine whether those effects are different for low-, medium, or high-achieving students.
 Such heterogeneous, quantile-specific effects can have far-reaching implications for policy interventions.
 In general, quantile regression provides a robust and comprehensive view of the relationship between covariates and the response variable, leading to many important applications: medicine \citep{kottas2001bayesian}, finance \citep{bassett2002portfolio}, and environmental studies \citep{pandey1999comparative}, among many others.

 Broadly, there are several important components and considerations in quantile regression.
 First, quantile-specific linear coefficient \emph{estimates} are obtained to detect potentially heterogeneous effects, $\beta_{j}(\tau) \neq \beta_{j}(\tau')$ for some $\tau \neq \tau'$, including both magnitude and direction.
 Second, quantile-specific \emph{uncertainty quantification} provides important context for these coefficients and facilitates comparisons across both quantiles and variables.
 Third, when $p$ is moderate or large, quantile-specific \emph{subset selection} provides more parsimonious summaries and identifies the most impactful covariates across the distribution $Y \mid \boldsymbol{x}$.
 Each of these targets must simultaneously respect the fundamental \emph{smoothness} across quantiles: estimates, uncertainties, and selections should be similar for adjacent quantiles.
 Finally, the algorithms that deliver these results should be scalable in both the number of observations $n$ and the number of covariates $p$.